easysoft/phpmicro/Readme.EN.md

 `--disable-all --disable-zts --enable-micro --enable-phar --with-ffi --enable-zlib`

 3.make
-Due to PHP build system on Windows lack of ablity to statically build PHP binary, you cannot build micro with `nmake`
+Due to PHP build system on Windows lack of ability to statically build PHP binary, you cannot build micro with `nmake`

 ```batch
 # at PHP source dir